bitrise-io/devcenter/_articles/en/reviews/creating-add-ons.md

         "plan": "developer"
     }

-## Deleting an app's provision
+## Deprovisioning an app

-Deleting an app's provisioned state means that calls from Bitrise builds to the add-on server will be rejected.
+Deprovisioning - deleting an app's provisioned state - means that calls from Bitrise builds to the add-on server will be rejected.

 **Method**: `DELETE`